riak-ripple/ripple/README.markdown

 ## Configuration Example

-When using Ripple with Rails 3, add ripple to your Gemfile and then run the @ripple@ generator.
+When using Ripple with Rails 3, add ripple to your Gemfile and then run the `ripple` generator.
 This will generate a test harness, some MapReduce functions and a configuration file.
 Example:

 ```
 $ rails g ripple